pbaranchikov/stash-eol-check/README.md

 ## Known issues
 * only last commit is analyzed in pre-receive hook during the initial push
-* error occurs on pushing tags
+* error occurs on pushing tags (could not reproduce within JUnit - so need to keep an eye on it)

 ## Version history

 ### Version 0.3
 - Integration tests implemented.
-Theu are now performed automatically
+They are now performed automatically

 ### Version 0.2
 - Added ablility to switch on/off pull request merge check